Welcome to S.A.L.T. Camp

 How much does it cost?

 Thanks to support from the Association of Former Students, the camp fee for 2014 is $150.
 The fee covers the cost of transportation, meals, lodging, as well as a camp t-shirt!
 We will also be offering full need-based grants to cover this cost for 50 campers.
 In order to apply for a grant, complete the grant application.
+Refunds for cancellations will only be given if notice is given in writing, prior to August 1st.

 What should I bring?